-1.7.5 Biomonitoring surveys
+1.4.5 Biomonitoring surveys

-A biological macroinvertebrate survey was performed on four occasions during the 2019-2020 monitoring year by the third party consultant Stark Environmental.
-In addition, two electric fish netting surveys were also carried out.
+A biological macroinvertebrate survey was performed on four occasions during the 2020-2021 monitoring year by the third party consultant Stark Environmental.
+In addition, an electric fish netting survey was also carried out.
 These were undertaken in the Kapuni Stream and associated tributaries at established monitoring locations.
-The Council reviews the reports formulated by Stark Environmental.
+The Council reviews the reports submitted by Stark Environmental.
 The review is provided within this report and is also available on request.